 Allen Lane Foundation - grants between £5,000 and £25,000 are available to charities and not-for-profit organisations working with young people aged 12-21 who are socially excluded or marginalised, and who may have experienced significant issues within their lives.
 The grants can be used to support a range of activities, including core costs, project work, and capital expenditure.
 Specific criteria apply and are available by clicking on the above weblink.
 Applications can be made at any time.

 Barbara Ward Children's Charity - grants to support charities and organisations helping children who are disadvantaged in some respect.
 Funded causes include educational projects, holidays, care and respite, health & wellbeing, sport, play and leisure.
 Grants may also be awarded to charities supporting adults with learning difficulties.
 Various amounts have been awarded over the years.
+Applications should be made in writing and can be submitted at any time

+BBC Children in Need Emergency Essentials programme - grants are available to support families with children up to the age of 17 who are living with financial, health and social difficulties, by providing items that meet children’s most basic needs such as cookers, furniture, kitchen equipment and small appliances; children’s beds and bedding (including cots); washing machines and tumble dryers; fridges, freezers and fridge-freezers; baby equipment; and clothing.
+Applications must come through a registered referral agency that supports the family or young person.
 Applications can be made at any time.

-BBC Children in Need Emergency Essentials programme - grants are available to support families with children up to the age of 17 who are living with financial, health and social difficulties, by providing items that meet children’s most basic needs such as: cookers; furniture; kitchen equipment and small appliances; children’s beds and bedding (including cots); washing machines and tumble dryers; fridges, freezers and fridge-freezers; baby equipment; and clothing.
-Applications must come through a registered referral agency that is supporting the family or young person.
+Bernard Sunley Foundation Capital Grants - grants up to £20,000 are available to charities, specialist schools, CIOs, and other not-for-profit organisations including scout and guide groups, housing associations and churches that are working to raise the quality of life for people in England and Wales.
+The Foundation aims to provide greater opportunities for the young, elderly, disabled, and disadvantaged by supporting capital projects in the areas of community, education, health and social welfare.
 Applications can be made at any time.

-Bernard Sunley Foundation Capital Grants - grants up to £20,000 are available to charities, specialist schools, CIOs, and other not-for-profit organisations including scout and guide groups, and housing associations, that are working to raise the quality of life for people in England and Wales.
-The Foundation aims to provide greater opportunities for the young, elderly, disabled, and disadvantaged by supporting capital projects in the areas of Community; Education; Health and Social welfare.
-Application deadline: applications can be made at any time

-BlueSpark Foundation - various grant amounts available (majority will be under £2,000 and only a few exceeding £10,000) to support the education and development of children and young people through educational, cultural, sporting and other projects.
-Of particular interests are projects which will help enhance the self-confidence, team working skills and future employability of children and young people.
+BlueSpark Foundation - various grant amounts available (majority will be under £2,000 and only a few exceeding £5,000) to support the education and development of children and young people between five and 21-years-old through educational, cultural, sporting and other projects.
+Initiatives that enhance self-confidence, team working skills and future employability of children and young people are of particular interest.
 Applications can be submitted at any time.

-Gloucestershire Community Foundation SWEF Awards Grants - up to £2,000 is available to young people in Gloucestershire to support with business start-up costs.
-Applications can be made at any time
+LOCAL FUNDER Gloucestershire Community Foundation SWEF Awards Grants - up to £2,000 is available to young people in Gloucestershire to support with business start-up costs.
+Applications can be made at any time.

 Hargreaves Foundation - funding is available to support those under the age of 18, and living with a mental health problem, physical disability or growing up in poverty through the mediums of sport and education.
 Applications can be made at any time.